FREQUENTLY ASKED QUESTIONS

 Will I be able to fix it myself?

 Probably!
-Our current prototypes are quite mechanically simple.
-The only moving part is the handle suspended on springs, and there’s no sliding friction which would create wear.
+The only moving part is the handle suspended on springs, and there’s little sliding friction which could create wear.
+We’re committed to providing as much information about how to rebuild or repair parts of the stick as possible.
 As hobbyists ourselves, this issue is in the front of our minds.